-The Indian ocean at the south, the Bay of Bengal at the east and the Arabian sea at the west are the three water barriers forming a border for the country.
+As the country is surrounded by water on three sides, there are amazing beaches all over the country.
 Let’s check out the top 3 must visit beaches in Tamil Nadu – the southernmost coastal state of India.

 Rameswaram is a small island town separated from the mainland India by pamban.
 The famous Pamban bridge connects this island with the rest of India.
 Being an island, the town has water on all four sides and beautiful beaches attracts travellers.
 It includes a few notable historical places such as Dhanushkodi.

 The island of Dhanushkodi was a busy port and fishing hamlet prior to a cyclone that hit along the coast in 1964.
 At present, the town is in ruins.
 But still it attracts tourists due to its broken connectivity with the modern world.
 A visit to Dhanushkodi and other beaches of Rameswaram will teach important lessons of history and philosophy.
 There are several myths, facts and science along this little coast.
 Any adventure seeker would love to pay a visit, and an attendance will be worthy of it.